olafnub/bc-guide/paths/foundation/2-introduction-to-web3.md

 Welcome to the world of Web3!
 This course is designed to take you from zero to understanding the fundamental concepts of blockchain, cryptocurrency, and decentralization.
 Whether you're a complete beginner or someone looking to solidify their understanding, this course will provide you with the essential knowledge needed to navigate the Web3 space.

-By the end of this lesson, you'll have a big-picture understanding of what Web3 is, how it became to be, and the underlying terms used that describes Web3.
-Laslty, we'll highlight common risks that you should be aware of in this space.
+By the end of this lesson, you'll have an understanding of what Web3 is, how it became to be, and the underlying terms used that describes Web3.
+Lastly, we'll highlight common risks that you should be aware of in this space.

 ### Lesson Overview